jakob-bagterp/index-now-submit-sitemap-urls-action/README.md

 This workflow for GitHub Actions will automatically submit your sitemap to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo and other search engines.

-Ready to try?
-Find more information on [GitHub's Marketplace](https://github.com/marketplace/actions/index-now-submit-sitemap-action).

-> [!TIP]
-> IndexNow requires an API key stored on your website, but how do you keep it secret and secure?
->
-> For public repositories, you normally can't hide your IndexNow API key and its location – the file is visible in the repository code and the API key is exposed.
->
-> However, with this action, the API key is generated on the fly and cached until the sitemap is successfully submitted and accepted by IndexNow.
-After that, the file will be removed from the repository.

 ## How to Use
 Example workflow: